Feyerabend/ABC80/abc802/README.md

 ### Scruss[^scruss]

-I have kept the original program as close as possible.
+I have kept to the original program as close as possible.
 The only thing that was changed was the timing, as necessary.
 However, the restriction to a syntactical alignment is troublesome as no one, even then in the 80's, would make a program without adopting internal speedups in available BASIC, such as using integer where possible instead of the always slower floating